Knights Lua overview

 Modules

 All Knights game data files are organised into "modules".
-A module is basically a collection of Lua scripts, graphics, sounds, map data, and other files, all stored together in a single folder on disk.
-Modules can also "import" other modules.
+A module is basically a collection of Lua scripts, graphics, sounds, map data, and other files, all stored together in a folder on disk.
+Modules can also import data or code from other modules.

-Knights itself provides a module called classic which contains all the base data required to recreate the classic Amiga Knights game from 1994.
-Other, user-provided modules will typically import classic and make changes to it, e.g. adding new menu options, changing the graphics or sounds, adding new monsters and items, or whatever else the module wants to do.
-Alternatively, some modules (such as "toolbox" by Impassive_RUS) do not directly modify the base game, but instead provide tools for mod-makers to use.
+Knights itself provides a module called base which contains all the base data required to recreate the classic Amiga Knights game from 1994.
+Other, user-provided modules will typically import base and make changes to it, e.g. adding new menu options, changing the graphics or sounds, adding new monsters and items, or whatever else the module wants to do.
+Alternatively, some modules (such as "toolbox" by ImpassIve_rus) do not directly modify the base game, but instead provide tools for mod-makers to use.

-Modules are installed by copying the module's folder directly into the knights_data/server folder of a Knights installation.
-Once installed, a module needs to be "activated" by editing knights_data/server/main.lua and adding a suitable require line.
-For example, after installing a module named "spiders", the user would add require("spiders") to the bottom of main.lua.
+Modules are installed by copying the module's folder directly into the knights_data/modules folder of a Knights installation.
+Once installed, a module needs to be "activated" by editing knights_data/modules/modules.txt and adding the module's folder name.
+For example, if you copied spiders_v3 to the modules directory, you would add spiders_v3 to the modules.txt file.
+Note that modules are loaded in the order listed – this is important if there are dependencies between modules.

 The "kts" table

-Another thing to be aware of is that Knights itself makes available a large "API" (i.e. a set of functions and other variables provided by the game) for Lua modules to use.
+Knights itself makes available a large API (i.e. a set of functions and other variables provided by the game) for Lua modules to use.
 Almost all of these are defined within a special table named kts.
 This table is always available (it is defined as part of the Knights Lua environment itself) and you don't have to do anything special to import it.

 For example, Lua code is free to call kts functions such as kts.Tile, kts.AddMonsters, kts.PlaySound, or many others, whenever it makes sense to do so.